SevenShepherd/SevenShepherd.github.io/_posts/2023-11-16-god-grants-repentance.markdown

 - 🍇 God says, *&ldquo;No, I tell you; but unless you repent, you will all likewise perish.&rdquo;* (Luke 13:3 ESV)
 - 🧑 Repentance does not merit salvation, salvation produces repentance.

 Repentance, obedience, and good works are all fruits of genuine saving faith.
-Fruits of already being saved; that's why we say they follows naturally, because if the fruit isn't growing, the root is dead (Mt 3:10).
+Fruits of already being saved; that's why we say they follow naturally, because if the fruit isn't growing, the root is dead (Mt 3:10).
 I believe that no rational person could ever conclude that repentance is optional, unless death is appealing, after reading the following proofs:

 <!-- Repentance, obedience, and good works are all fruits of genuine saving faith.
 Fruits of already being saved; that's why we say they're not optional, because if the fruit isn't growing, the root is dead (Mt 3:10).
 I believe that no rational person could ever conclude that repentance is optional after reading the following proofs: -->